Lily Renée, Escape Artist

 Author: Trina Robbins

-Writer and feminist herstorian Trina Robbins has been writing books, comics, and graphic novels for over 30 years.
-Her most recent books are The Brinkley Girls (Fantagraphics) and Forbidden City: the Golden Age of Chinese Nightclubs (Hampton Press).
-Her newest graphic novel is the three-part YA series Chicagoland Detective Agency for Graphic Universe™.
+Writer and feminist herstorian Trina Robbins wrote books, comics, and graphic novels for over 40 years.
+Her work includes The Brinkley Girls (Fantagraphics), Forbidden City: the Golden Age of Chinese Nightclubs (Hampton Press), and the three-part YA series Chicagoland Detective Agency for Graphic Universe™.

 Illustrator: mo oh